 Reporter or Editor Chicago Reporter

-This position will report to Chalkbeat’s Chicago bureau chief.
+This position is based in Chicago and will report to Chalkbeat’s Chicago bureau chief.

 Who are you?

-- Experience covering education, government, or public policy
+- At least five years of reporting experience covering education, government, or public policy

 - Familiarity and experience with social media